Henry Jermyn, 1st Earl of St Albans: Civil War and exile

-In 1645, Jermyn was made Governor of Jersey.
+In 1645, Jermyn was made Governor of Jersey in succession to his father.
 He came into conflict with Sir Edward Hyde when he brought the Prince of Wales from Jersey to Paris, against Hyde's advice.
 In 1647, Jermyn advised the king to promise a Presbyterian church in England in order to gain Scottish assistance against parliament.
+This led the king to remark that "the Lord Jermyn did not understand anything of the church".
 Charles I made Jermyn his ambassador to France and the Dutch Republic prior to his execution in 1649.
+In this capacity, Jermyn entered prolonged and ultimately fruitless negotiations to secure French or Dutch military support for the Royalists, including through proposing several royal marriages.
+Towards the end of the First English Civil War, a number of Jermyn's letters were captured and published by Parliament in order to expose the king's attempt to bring foreign powers into the conflict.
 Jermyn advocated for the Royalist alliance with Scotland which led to the Anglo-Scottish war of 1650 to 1652.
 In 1651 he was appointed to the Privy Council of England.

 In France, Jermyn became the leading figure in the 'Louvre faction', a group of English royalists who had attached themselves to Henrietta Maria's court-in-exile, based initially out of the Louvre Palace.
 Following The Fronde, in 1653 the Queen Dowager swapped accommodation with Anne of Austria and her court relocated to the Palais-Royal.
 Other members of the faction included Henry Wilmot, Lord John Byron, Kenelm Digby, George Digby, Henry Percy, John Colepeper and Charles Gerard.
 The group was marked by their close adherence to Henrietta Maria, their pro-French outlook and their opposition to the influence of Hyde over Charles II.
 Jermyn proposed to Charles a plan to cede the Channel Islands to France in exchange for military aid.
 Jermyn succeeding in getting large grants from the king's allowance and was able to live in relative luxury, despite the court itself being impoverished.
-When Charles went to Breda, Jermyn remained in Paris with Henrietta Maria, who persuaded her son to create him Earl of St Albans on 27 April 1660.
+When Charles went to Breda, Jermyn initially remained in Paris with Henrietta Maria, but later traveled to join the king ahead of his return to England.
+The Queen Dowager persuaded her son to create Jermyn Earl of St Albans on 27 April 1660.